Antonio Croce

-Antonio Croce (born 9 June 1986) is an Italian footballer who plays as a forward for Gelbison.
+Antonio Croce (born 9 June 1986) is an Italian footballer who plays as a forward for Eccellenza club Canosa.

 Career

 Vis Pesaro

 Born in Foggia, Apulia, Croce started his career at Marche club Vis Pesaro and was a member of its Berretti under-20 team.
 In the next season Croce made his debut in the first team, in 2004–05 Serie C1.
-He was spotted by F.C.
-Internazionale Milano in January 2005.
+He was spotted by Inter Milan in January 2005.
 He was the member of Primavera under-20 team, scoring 4 goals in 2005 Torneo di Viareggio, as topscorer (Premio "Miglior Cannoniere del Torneo").
 Eventually Inter was the fourth.
 However, he only scored once in the Primavera League.
-In the playoffs round, Croce was the starting forward along with Matteo Momentè.
+In the playoff round, Croce was the starting forward along with Matteo Momentè.
 He scored once in the round of 16.
-In that rebuild season of Inter Primavera, the regular season top-scorer was Matteo Lombardo with 5 goals. and Dino Marino was the playoffs top-scorer of the team with 2 goals only.
-Inter was eliminated by Empoli in quarter-finals.
+In that rebuild season of Inter Primavera, the regular season top-scorer was Matteo Lombardo with 5 goals. and Dino Marino was the playoffs' top scorer of the team with 2 goals only.
+Inter was eliminated by Empoli in the quarter-finals.
 Inter did not purchase Croce and promoted players from its own youth system instead.

 Modena and fell to Serie D

 On 31 August 2005, Croce was signed by Serie B club Modena but immediately farmed to Marche club Fermana in a co-ownership deal.
-In June 2006 Croce was re-signed by Emilia club Modena but he was released to Serie D team Riccione.
-The team also located in Emilia–Romagna region.
+In June 2006, Croce was re-signed by the Emilia club Modena, but he was released to Serie D team Riccione.
+The team is also located in the Emilia–Romagna region.
 Croce once again failed to score, with 3 goals.
-Croce then went to Abruzzo region for Cologna Paese.
+Croce then went to the Abruzzo region for Cologna Paese.
 This time Croce scored 11 goals in 2007–08 Serie D.

 Return to Lega Pro 2nd Div.

-Croce earned a professional contract from Padova, in 2008.
+Croce earned a professional contract from Padova in 2008.
 He played in the pre-season friendlies.
 In August, he left for Carpenedolo, a Lega Pro Seconda Divisione team.
 Finally Croce opened his account in the Italian fourth level, with 7 goals.
-In the next season he was signed by another fourth level team Cassino, and left the club 6 months before the club was expelled from the league due to financial difficulty.
-However his new club Pro Vasto faced the same fate.
-In July 2010, his contract with Padova was terminated by mutual consent, as there is no place for Croce in its 2010–11 Serie B campaign.
+In the next season, he was signed by another fourth-level team Cassino, and left the club 6 months before the club was expelled from the league due to financial difficulty.
+However, his new club Pro Vasto faced the same fate.
+In July 2010, his contract with Padova was terminated by mutual consent, as there was no place for Croce in its 2010–11 Serie B campaign.

 In 2010–11 Lega Pro Seconda Divisione, Croce was signed by Villacidrese.
-However Croce faced another relegation.
+However, Croce faced another relegation.
 In 2011–12 Lega Pro Seconda Divisione, Croce was signed by Celano.
 However the team again relegated.

 In July 2012 Croce was signed by Serie D team Messina which the club aimed to promote back to professional league in recent seasons and recently acquired by a new owner.
-In January 2013 he returned to the fourth level again for Melfi.
-He became the eldest player of the team suppressing Giancarlo Improta.
-Both Croce and Improta were the goalscorers of the team.
+In January 2013, he returned to the fourth level again for Melfi.
+He became the eldest player of the team, suppressing Giancarlo Improta.
+Both Croce and Improta were the goal scorers of the team.